Little Stars Nursery

 Our child is not a completely independent eater yet; how will that work out?

-We provide all snacks and food, ensuring they are allergen-free.
+NO, We provide all snacks and food, ensuring they are allergen-free.

 Where do the children sleep?